Do you still want to be teaching at 67 or 68?

 I really felt I NEEDED my holidays (again I am sure that will be familiar!), just to keep me sane and after a couple of weeks in the sun I felt pretty damn good.
 Other than resting, reading and relaxing, often with a very large gin, I did next to nothing!

-The plan was that I would come back, refreshed and raring to go!
-Well, I came back feeling refreshed, but raring to go failed to materialise!
+The plan was that I would come back, refreshed and raring to go.
+I came back feeling refreshed, but raring to go failed to materialise!
 I came back so relaxed that I couldn’t be bothered doing anything to grow my business.
-I had planned that the holidays would give me the chance to get caught up on the massive list of tasks that I need to complete, but the holidays were skipping past and the list was getting longer.
+The holidays were a chance to get caught up on the massive list of tasks that I need to complete, but the holidays were skipping past and the list was getting longer.

 My motivation seemed to have dipped and I was really struggling to get it back.
-Everything just seemed too much bother!
 That holiday feeling was winning!

 How could I get back on track?
 I tried writing to-do lists, reading through marketing course work and trying to answer the questions, forcing myself to sit at the PC, then staring blankly at the screen.
 Nothing was working.
 I just couldn’t be bothered.